b3-exmo/b3-exmo.github.io/docs/Race/Various Quotes.md

 "Yeah, I *said* horrible things in the past and passed them off as unchangeable, eternal doctrine.
 Get over it, it's a new day.
 You need to repent.
 We have a prophet."

 I don't know how else to express this— *You don't get to tell us that "it doesn't make a particle of difference.* The doctrine *you* (McConkie) perpetuated literally kept people away from salvation.
 You don't just get to wave it off and move on with zero consequence.
-The proper response to making a bold claim when you have limited understanding is "I'm sorry."
+The proper response to correctinf a bold claim that you made with limited understanding is "I'm sorry."
 You apologize.
 You don't tell people that *they* are wrong, and *they* need to repent.
-What do those people need to repent of? *You* (McConkie) are the one who perpetuated offensively racist teachings that you've conceded were wrong. *You* repent, you bitch.
+What do those people need to repent of?
+Is this their fault for believing you? *You* (McConkie) are the one who perpetuated offensively racist teachings that you've conceded were wrong. *You* repent, you bitch.

 &nbsp;